-If you can relate with my story – let this not happen to your child.
+Let this not happen to our children.
 Let us together give this gift of ‘FEELINGS” to our kids.

 The gift of knowing, understanding, expressing and living life out of feelings, not driven by feelings.
 Of valuing the importance of feeling.
 Of being called as an “emotionally balanced person”.

-When somebody acknowledges and accepts my feelings they empathize with my feelings.
+When somebody acknowledges and accepts my feelings, they empathize with my feelings.
 I then feel understood.
-When I am angry relate to me by saying "you look angry" - do not tell me anger is bad or a lecture on what is right or wrong.
-Moreover, instead of giving me solutions - give me understanding of feelings.
-Instead of judging me, connect with me by asking "You must be feeling terrible".
+When I am angry, relate to me by saying “you look angry” – do not tell me anger is bad or a lecture on what is right or wrong.
+Moreover, instead of giving me solutions – give me an understanding of feelings.
+Instead of judging me, connect with me by asking “You must be feeling terrible”.

 TRY doing this with your child next time he is sad over not able to go out.
-Instead of telling him to just cheer up, instead of making him feel that its not okay to be sad, just say "you look sad; you feel like going out".
-Say this few timers, show acceptance of child's emotions and then see the magic.
+Instead of telling him to just cheer up, instead of making him feel that it is not okay to be sad, just say “you look sad”.
+Say this few times, show acceptance of the child’s emotions and then see the magic.
 Given understanding, The child can stand – up!
 They can accept their own feelings.
 This helps them understand themselves and leads to ways of managing their emotions.